-For details about capturing tape from an AJA device and setup in Premiere Pro, see this video by Walter Biscardi.
+For details about capturing tape from an AJA device and setup in Premiere Pro CS5.5 and later, see this video by Walter Biscardi.

 Capture an entire tape or portion of a tape

 - 1. Choose File > Capture. - 2.
 (Mac OS) If a QuickTime Capture Settings dialog box opens, choose video and audio settings appropriate to your project.